fer77/vue/vue2/notes.md

 ## 14

 `<slot>` elements have a special attribute, `name`, which is great for 'slotting' content into components.
 You can have multiple slots with different names.
 A named slot will match any element that has a corresponding slot attribute in the content fragment.

+## 15

+When the **inline-template** attribute is present on a child component, the component will use that content as its template, rather than treating it as distributed content.
+This allows more flexible templating.
+However, _inline-template_ makes the scope of your templates harder to reason about.
+It is prefered that templates be defined inside a component using the `template` option or in a `template` element in a `.vue` file.